beelzebielsk/ttp-stocks/notes.md

     - Unify the three forms.
     - The form problem reasons don't disappear after a successful submission.
 Formik may be good next step.
+- After successful sign-up, user should be routed to login.
+- Update portfolio with new purchaes that the user makes.

 ### REQUIRED

 ### Up next

-- Update portfolio with new purchaes that the user makes.
 - Put authentication guards over endpoints in the API.
 Make sure to put auth header in any request to API endpoint that will eventually require it.